 You need to plan how to get there

 Yeah, I know, that’s exactly why you’re on this webpage in the first place.
 I get it.
 But seriously, you need to have a good think about how you’re going to get there and what that means for you.
 If you’re doing it as part of an organised tour, how long do you have to spend there?
 What are your must-sees?
 If you’re planning on getting there yourself, where will you fly into and drive from?
 All of this stuff has an impact on the rest of your trip, so think it through.
 If you fly into Las Vegas, for example, it’ll take you 5 hours each way to get to South Rim.
 This isn’t the time to wing it, this is the time to plan the crap out of it.
-You can read more about directions and getting to the park here on the Grand Canyon National Park website.
+You can read more about directions and how to get to the park here on the Grand Canyon National Park website.

 You can visit different parts of the park

 There are different sections of the park you can visit, so visiting the Grand Canyon isn’t just a one-stop shop.
 Kinda like visiting the Great Wall of China, you need to choose which part of the park to visit.
 First-timers might like to start with South Rim, which is open year-round.
 North Rim is only open from the middle of October to the middle of May so it may not be an option for you if you’re visiting in winter.
 If you’re thinking, “Oh, great, I’ll see both the North and South Rim,” think again.
 It’s a 5-hour drive between the two and, in that time, you could’ve driven your bad self to Vegas.
 You can read more about the different sections of the park here.